-What building blocks do you need for your website?
+What building blocks do you need to get your website online?

 What exactly does “web hosting” mean?
 What types are there?
 What do you need to consider when choosing a web hosting provider?
 And what else do you need to get your business online?